octobercms/docs/3.x/extend/database/relations.md

 ];
 ```

-The pivot model definition should set the `$incrementing` property to `true` to enable the incrementing primary key.
+The pivot model definition should set the `$incrementing` property to `true` to enable the incrementing primary key, which defaults to `id` like every other model.

 ```php
 class UserRolePivot extends \October\Rain\Database\Pivot